mirmsilva/reading-notes/class-06.md

 from an element node you can access and update its content using properties like textContent or DOM manipulation techniques

+### Const
+a way to declare variables that can never be changed

+'const newVariable = 'unchanging';'

+constant literals:
+a new way to write strings
+wrap drting in backticks & wrap variables in ${}

+"`Here is my string, and my variable ${variable}`"

 [Back to Main](README.md)